jagregory/abrash-zen-of-asm/src/chapter-07.md

 Mr. Hoyt started his article with code that doubled each bit by testing that bit and branching accordingly to set the appropriate doubled bit values.
 He then optimized the code by eliminating branches entirely, instead using fast shift and rotate instructions, in a manner similar to that used by [Listing 7-14](#L714).

 Eliminating branches isn't a bad idea in general, since, as we'll see in Chapter 12, branching is very slow.
-However, as we've already seen in Chapter 4, instruction fetching is also very slow...and the code in [Listing 7-14](#L714) requires a *lot* of instruction fetching.
+However, as we've already seen in Chapter 4, instruction fetching is also very slow... and the code in [Listing 7-14](#L714) requires a *lot* of instruction fetching.
 70 instruction bytes must be fetched for each byte that's doubled, meaning that this code can't possibly run in less than about 280 (70 times 4) cycles per byte doubled, even though its official Execution Unit execution time is scarcely 70 cycles.

 The Zen timer confirms our calculations, reporting that [Listing 7-14](#L714) runs in 6.34 ms, or about 300 cycles per byte doubled.
 (The excess cycles are the result of DRAM refresh.)
 As a result of this intensive instruction fetching, Mr. Hoyt's optimized shift-and-rotate code actually ran slower than his original test-and-jump code, as discussed in my article "More Optimizing for Speed," *Programmer's Journal*, *July, 1986 (issue 4.4).*